More <

 If you have diarrhea and are unable to drink or keep down fluids because of nausea or vomiting, you may need fluids through a vein (IV).
 Young children may be at extra risk of getting dehydrated.

-If you take diuretics ("water pills"), or ACE inhibitors for high blood pressure, talk to your provider.
+If you take diuretics ("water pills"), or ACE inhibitors for high blood pressure, contact your provider.
 You may need to stop taking these medicines while you have diarrhea.
-Never stop or change your medicines without first talking to your provider.
+Never stop or change your medicines without first checking with your provider.

 Antibiotics are not given very often for most common types of bacterial gastroenteritis.
 If diarrhea is very severe or you have a weak immune system, antibiotics may be needed.

 You can buy medicines at the drugstore that can help stop or slow diarrhea.
-Do not use these medicines without talking to your provider if you have:
+Do not use these medicines without checking with your provider if you have:

 • Bloody diarrhea